equinor/radix-platform/public-site/site/guides/deploy-only-github-package-repository/index.md

 # Use master branch as a config branch

 Set up both environments to deploy from master branch.
-Both client component and server component has a {tagName} appended to the image string, in order to use the imageTagNam field in environment config.
+Both client component and server component has a {tagName} appended to the image string, in order to use the imageTagName field in environment config.

 ```yaml
 apiVersion: radix.equinor.com/v1